I started reading Saramago about two years ago.

 The first book I bought from him is his collection of columns entitled A bagagem do viajante, that could be translated by The traveller’s trunk.

-To the extent that I have spent the last few years dragging a suitcase (or 2, or 3…) from a country to another, I guess I don’t have to be surprised that I chose this book rather than another one.
+Because I have spent the last few years dragging along a suitcase (or 2, or 3…) from a country to another, I assume I don’t have to be surprised that I chose this book rather than another one.

 This book is a compendium of chronicles that Saramago published between 1969 and 1972 in the newspapers A Capital and Jornal do Fundão.
 As a former member of the Communist Party, he was also the head of the daily newspaper Diário de Notícias after the fall of Salazar’s regime.

 I would say that these chronicles oscillate between moments of introspection and a recurrent form of analysis of the sensory feeling.